Συμβούλιο της Ευρώπης: οδηγός για τα ανθρώπινα δικαιώματα στο Internet

 2. you have the right to protest peacefully online.
 However, you should be aware that, if your online protest leads to blockages, the disruption of services and/or damage to the property of others, you may face legal consequences;

-3. you have the freedom to use available online tools to participate in local, national and global public policy debates, legislative initiatives and public scrutiny of decision-making processes, including the right to sign petitions and to participate in policy making relating to how the Internet is governed.
+3. you have the freedom to use available online tools to participate in local, national and global public debates, legislative initiatives and public scrutiny of decision-making processes, including the right to sign petitions and to participate in policy making relating to how the Internet is governed.

 Privacy and data protection